Empowering Employees with Disabilities

 Employment rate of people with disabilities (Kao Group in Japan)

-Thirteen domestic affiliates that are classed as special subsidiaries under the Act to Facilitate the Employment of Persons with Disabilities (Kao Corporation, Kao Group Customer Marketing Co., Ltd., Kao Beauty Brands Counseling Co., Ltd., Kao Field Marketing Co., Ltd., Kao Professional Services Co., Ltd., Kao Sanitary Products Ehime Co., Ltd., Kao Transport & Logistics Co., Ltd., Kao Business Associe Co., Ltd., Kanebo Cosmetics Inc., e’quipe, Ltd., Kao Cosmetic Products Odawara Co., Ltd., Kao Paper Manufacturing Fuji, and special subsidiary Kao Peony Co., Ltd.)
+Eleven domestic affiliates that are classed as special subsidiaries under the Act to Facilitate the Employment of Persons with Disabilities (Kao Corporation, Kao Group Customer Marketing Co., Ltd., Kao Beauty Brands Counseling Co., Ltd., Kao Professional Services Co., Ltd., Kao Sanitary Products Ehime Co., Ltd., Kao Logistics Co., Ltd., Kao Business Associe Co., Ltd., e’quipe, Ltd., Kao Cosmetic Products Odawara Co., Ltd., Kao Paper Manufacturing Fuji, and special subsidiary Kao Peony Co., Ltd.)

 Page Top